LibraryCarpentry/lc-marcedit/_episodes/02-top-level-menu-features.md

 >
 {: .callout}

->## Add a MARC Processing Tool to the Main Menu Window
+>## Can you add any MARC Processing Tool to the Main Menu Window as a shortcut?
->
->1.
-Add MARCJoin to the Main Menu Window
 >
 > > ## Solution
 > > 1.
 Click on the gear icon in the Main Menu window or go to Tools and then Preferences